fcrozatier/champagne/README.md

 ## Features

-See [configuration](#configuration) below for details.

 - Register creators + entries and judges.
 Prevent duplicates (only one sign-up per email)
 - Vote.
-Signed-up users can vote with their token/link.
+Signed-up users can vote with a token/link.
-- The pairings follow the [NodeRank algorithm](https://github.com/fcrozatier/NodeRank#conslusion) with the random strategy.
-The vote is closed after a deadline is met or if the graph is complete.
+- The pairing follows the [NodeRank algorithm](https://github.com/fcrozatier/NodeRank#conslusion) with the random strategy.
+The vote is closed after a deadline is met or if the graph becomes a complete graph.
-- Auto cleanup stale comparisons: if a user is assigned a comparison between entries and does not vote after 24h this is reassigned to someone else.
+- Auto cleanup stale comparisons.
+Example: if a user is assigned a comparison between entries and does not vote after 24h this is reassigned to someone else.
 - Rate limit votes: a user must wait at least 5 minutes between votes
 - Deadlines: Sign-up and vote forms are disabled on given dates
+- Runs the [PageRank](https://en.wikipedia.org/wiki/PageRank) algorithm to rank the entries

+The numbers are configurable.
+See [configuration](#configuration) below for details.

 ## Stack